Format:GIS polygon data (ESRI, MapInfo, others available by request)

 On this basis, the floodplains and coastal plains constituting areas of greatest susceptibility from flooding can be both visualised and defined by superficial deposits as depicted on geological maps.

-Zone 2 deposits: are perceived to be susceptible to flooding in more extreme events such as very heavy and prolonged periods of rainfall and/or extreme high tides, with high wind speeds and storm surges.
+Zone 2 deposits include younger river terraces or ‘floodplain terrace’ (raised level areas adjacent to or within floodplains, which represent the level of the floodplain prior to the most recent episode of floodplain formation).
+Zone 2 deposits are perceived to be susceptible to flooding in more extreme events such as very heavy and prolonged periods of rainfall and/or extreme high tides, with high wind speeds and storm surges.
 They are the areas where secondary flooding may occur.
 Older and higher river terraces have been excluded as they tend to lie outside the geologically defined floodplain and relate to older generations of floodplains extending back over hundreds of thousands of years in some cases.

-The two types of flooding, fluvial and coastal, are each separated into two zones as below:
+The two types of flooding, fluvial and coastal, are each separated into two zones.

 Flooding from rivers where the capacity of the river channel is exceeded and water overflows.
-This is identified as fluvial in the BGS geological indicators of flooding, and is subdivided into higher (zone 1) and lower (zone 2) susceptibility categories.
+This is identified as fluvial in the dataset and is subdivided into higher (zone 1) and lower (zone 2) susceptibility categories.

-Flooding from the sea as a result of high tides and storm surges is identified as coastal flooding in BGS geological indicators of flooding.
+Flooding from the sea as a result of high tides and storm surges is identified as coastal flooding in the dataset.
 This is similarly subdivided into higher (zone 1) and lower (zone 2) susceptibility categories.

 Both classifications are also subject to an element of pluvial flooding from land as a result of an episode of heavy intense rainfall.
 We do not have a specific category to identify this type of event.

-BGS pluvial flooding research, with the Centre for Ecology and Hydrology (CEH), is ongoing.
+BGS pluvial flooding research, with the UK Centre for Ecology & Hydrology (UKCEH), is ongoing.

-BGS geological indicators of flooding does not currently identify the presence of permanent standing bodies of ‘water’ such as lakes or canals.
+This dataset does not currently identify the presence of permanent standing bodies of ‘water’, such as lakes or canals.